Anchormen/sql4es/README.md

 Elasticsearch responses, both search results and aggregations, are put into a ResultSet implementation.
 Any nested objects are 'exploded' into a lateral view by default; this means that nested objects are treated as joined tables which are put inside the he same row (see [this page](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+LateralView) for explanation).
 It is possible to represent nested objects as a nested ResultSet, see the Configuration section.
 Note, that although objects are exploded, arrays with primitives are not!
 They are put in a java.sql.Array implementation supported by JDBC.

-Sql4es works from an active index wich means that it resolves references to types from this index.
+Sql4es works from an active index which means that it resolves references to types from this index.
 If for example *myIndex* is currently active the query *SELECT * FROM sometype* will only return any results if sometype is part of myindex.
 Executing a SELECT on a type that does not exist within an index will return an empty result.
 It is possible to change the active index by executing *USE [otherIndex]* as described below.

 ### QUERIES